AndrewW-NFC/Bird-Audio-Resources/nfc-and-remote-bird-audio-resources.md

 * ["Here’s How You Go Birding in the Middle of the Night"](https://www.scientificamerican.com/podcast/episode/heres-how-you-go-birding-in-the-middle-of-the-night1/), _Scientific American_ (August 2023)
 * [Birding while you sleep: how to get started with noc-mig](https://www.birdguides.com/articles/general-birding/birding-while-you-sleep-how-to-get-started-with-noc-mig/), BirdGuides (June 2020)

-# Exemplary Recordings from Bill Evans
+# Exemplary Recordings
+Would like to find some in addition to Bill's.
 * ["Big Migration Night"](https://soundcloud.com/user-830174402/big-migration-night)
 * ["Big Migration Night - Harlingen, Texas, USA"](https://soundcloud.com/user-830174402/big-migration-night-harlingen-texas-usa)